Understanding Your GACE® Scores

 - The passing score for the Educational Leadership assessment is 250.

-The Program Admission assessment is considered an entry-level assessment and does not have tiered passing standards.
+The Paraprofessional and Program Admission assessments are considered entry-level assessments and do not have tiered passing standards.

-- The passing score for both the Program Admission and Paraprofessional assessments is 250.
+- The passing score for both the Paraprofessional and Program Admission assessments is 250.

 Subarea Scores and Score Interpretation